IljaTsapkov/HBase/README.md

 ![image](https://data-flair.training/blogs/wp-content/uploads/sites/2/2018/05/HBase-Components.png)

+In HBase Architecture, a region consists of all the rows between the start key and the end key which are assigned to that Region.
+And, those Regions which we assign to the nodes in the HBase Cluster, is what we call “Region Servers”.

+Basically, for the purpose of reads and writes these servers serves the data.
+While talking about numbers, it can serve approximately 1,000 regions.
+However, we manages rows in each region in HBase in a sorted order.

 ## Starting with Cloudera Quickstart VM
 After downloading, mounting and launching you will be greeted wit this screen:
 ![image](https://user-images.githubusercontent.com/70970346/166999932-3816e44e-1155-423a-a9b4-e46135bf1690.png)